Department Officers

 Roger Deaton

-I joined the U.S. NAVY in 1986, serving in VFA-87 aboard the USS Theodore Roosevelt and USS Abraham Lincoln.
-During my time in service, I earned my undergraduate degree in Criminal Law.
-After serving eight years in the world’s greatest Navy, I went to work in the Public and Civil Service sectors.
-During my 20 years in the Automotive industry as a director of supply chain, I earned my master’s in business administration (MBA).
-After leaving the automotive industry, I returned to serve 22 years in the public sector at the Department of Defense (DoD).
-Serving as a Branch Chief Supervisor and working on Programs BAMS, H-60 and EMALL.
-In November of 2022, my service to the public continues with my election to the prestigious Livingston Board of Commissioners.
+After being honorably discharged, Roger went to work in the Public and Civil Service sectors.
+18 years in the Automotive industry as a director of supply chain and completed his master’s in business administration (MBA).
+Roger returned to serve 20+ years in the public sector at the Department of Defense (DoD).
+Serving as a Branch Chief Supervisor.
+In November of 2022, his dedication to serving the public continues with his election to the prestigious Livingston County Board of Commissioners, where he oversees the county's budget and continues to enhance the Community by volunteering on multiple boards and programs, including “ Livingston County Veterans Treatment Court”.

 Department Adjutant - Ronald Runyan

-Ron earned his eligibility from the Persian Gulf War.
-A U.S. Navy veteran, served aboard the USS Longbeach CGN-9 from 1988-1991 and active Navy reserves from 1991-1993.
+I earned my eligibility from the Persian Gulf War.
+A U.S. Navy veteran, served aboard the USS Longbeach CGN-9 from 1988-1991 and in the active Navy reserves from 1991-1993.
 He then joined The American Legion in 1997.
-While serving aboard the Longbeach a World Cruise was completed, Desert Shield & Desert Strom, Panama and Coast Guard operations were conducted.
+While serving aboard the Longbeach a World Cruise was completed, Desert Shield & Desert Storm, Panama and Coast Guard operations were conducted.

-A graduate of National Institute of Technology; Schoolcraft College degree in Electronic Engineering and current student at Columbia Southern University achieving a Masters degree in Business Administration & Human Resource Management.
+A graduate of the National Institute of Technology, Schoolcraft College degree in Electronic Engineering, and Columbia Southern University, with a degree in Business Administration & Human Resource Management.

-Ron has two wonderful children Jessica and Mikael and a granddaughter's Addison and Della and Lillian.
-In his free time he likes to walk the beaches of Michigan lakes finding rocks as an avid rock hound, and tumbles and polishes them for gifts.
+Ron has two wonderful children, Jessica and Mikael, and three granddaughters, Addison, Della, and Lillian.
+In his free time, he likes to walk the beaches of Michigan lakes, finding rocks as an avid rock hound, and tumbles and polishes them for gifts.
 If rocks were not enough, Ron also loves music and concerts.
-As his favorite band of all time JOURNEY says "Don't Stop Believin"!
+As his favorite band of all time, JOURNEY says "Don't Stop Believin"!

 Finance Officer